Harlequln/C1M09X-Advanced_Lane_Lines_finding/README.md

 ```
 ![alt text][image1]

-The complete calibration code can be found in ``camera_calibration.py``

-## 2. Undistortion of the current video frame
+## Undistortion of current video frame
 Each new frame of the video needs to be undistorted before undergoing the further processing.
 This can be done exactly as in the camera calibration example above